2020 Date and Location TBD

-Ohio Academy of Family Physicians members and their practice teams have the unique opportunity to take part in a quality improvement (QI) project to increase colorectal cancer (CRC) screening rates in their practice.
-Teams will hear from expert speakers on best practices in screening protocols, up-to-date guidelines, and the importance of QI in patient care and population health as a whole. participants will use an online module to measure their team engagement, benchmark patient data, select an intervention for care delivery, and remeasure outcome data after a six-month change period.
+On April 6, 2019, Ohio Academy of Family Physicians members and their practice teams had the unique opportunity to take part in a quality improvement (QI) project to increase colorectal cancer (CRC) screening rates in their practice.
+Teams heard from expert speakers on best practices in screening protocols, up-to-date guidelines, and the importance of QI in patient care and population health as a whole.
+Participants are using an online module to measure their team engagement, benchmark patient data, select an intervention for care delivery, and will remeasure outcome data after a six-month change period.

 Of the practices that completed the program in 2018, an average of 31% saw an increase in CRC screening rates!
 Not only was this program recognized with the 80% by 2018 National Achievement Award by the National Colorectal Cancer Roundtable, it continues to provide practice teams and their patients with positive outcome measures!

 - Identify up to four members of the care team to attend the team training day.
-Attendance by a physician or team champion is required.
+Attendance by a physician or team champion was required.

 - Utilize the CRC screening module, presented by the New Jersey Academy of Family Physicians, to enter chart data, select a pathway of intervention, and re-enter data after six months of protocol intervention.
 View the instructions for using the module and claiming credit.